-Although they are designed to complement each other, they are stand alone utilities.
+Although they are designed to complement each other, each is a stand alone utility.

-Both can be run on a real TI99 with nothing more than XB, 32K and a disk drive.
+This is meant to be used with the Classic99 emulator, but the resulting programs are fully compatible with a real TI99 with nothing more than XB, 32K and a disk drive.

 XB256 lets you toggle between two independent screens as desired.
 Screen2 lets you define all 256 characters and have up to 28 double sized sprites using the character definitions available to Screen1.

 Scrolling routines let you scroll characters left, right, up, or down or scroll using single pixels.